Real-world approach to teaching.

 Creative Writing Scholarship

-Students may apply for creative writing participation awards at any time.
+Students may apply for creative writing scholarships at any time.
 Contact Assistant Professor of English and Writer-in-Residence Marti Mihalyi for more information: marti.mihalyi@bakerU.edu.

 English Course Descriptions